DPGAlliance/DPG-Standard/standard-questions.md

 # DPG Standard Questionary

-This document contains the set of questions that are collected in the submission form at [digitalpublicgoods.net/nominate](https://forms.gle/EwqvxdE1SRgZ4tUi9) and used to assess each of the indicators set forth in the [standard](standard.md).
+This document contains the set of questions that are collected in the application form at [digitalpublicgoods.net/nominate](app.digitalpublicgoods.net) and used to assess each of the indicators set forth in the DPG Standard.

-**Project Information Questions:**
-<br>This information is required in order to process the nomination.
-* Project Name: _For example, Wikipedia._
-* Project Description: _Include a concise 1-line description for this project._
-* Project Owner: _Please list the primary organization or maintainer of this project i.e. Wikimedia_
-* Project Website URL: _public website_
-* What category best describes this project?: _Select all that apply - Open Source Software, Open Data, Open AI Model, Open Standard, Open Content_
-* For Software: Public Repository URL _Required for open source software - link to public repository_
+**GENERAL INFORMATION**
+About your digital solution

+**Solution name**
+Please enter the full name of your digital solution.
+This will be listed on the registry if your application is accepted.

+**Aliases (if any)**
+Please mention any acronyms or aliases used to refer to your digital solution.
+Use commas to enter multiple names.

+**Solution category**
+Please select one or more of the four categories that your digital solutions belong to.
+Most solutions belong to only one category.
+* Open Software
+* Open Content
+* Open Data
+* Open AI Model

+**Short description**
+Please write a tweet-length description of the solution.
+If your application is approved, this will be reflected on the public DPG registry.

+**Website**
+Please provide link(s) to the website or webpage of your digital solution.

+**Where is the solution’s code repository?**
+Please provide link(s) to your code repo that exposes source code.
+This is mandatory if your solution is an Open Software solution.

 <table>
     <thead>